Tonga races to prevent a ‘tsunami of covid’ as rescue efforts begin after underwater volcano disaster

 “We have been informed that any of the relief supplies that are sent to the islands need to be quarantined,” Rokovucago said.
 “If that’s what the government wants, we’ll have to adhere to that.”

-The biggest concern at the moment is drinkable water because the ash has probably contaminated much of Tonga’s supplies, Veitch said.
-UNICEF was sending water, water testing kits and desalination devices, and the ships themselves will be equipped with larger desalination plants.
+The biggest concern at the moment is drinkable water, because the ash has probably contaminated much of Tonga’s supplies, Veitch said.
+UNICEF was sending water, water-testing kits and desalination devices, and the ships will be equipped with larger desalination plants.
 (Rokovucago said she hoped the government would not quarantine water supplies.)

-According to World Health Organization officials, the government has advised the Tongan public to remain indoors, use masks if going out, and drink bottled water to avoid consequences of the ashes.
+According to World Health Organization officials, the government has advised the Tongan public to remain indoors, use masks if going out, and drink bottled water to avoid contamination from ash.

 Miller and Vinall reported from Melbourne, Australia.